Bhool Bhulaiyaa 2

-Principal photography began in October 2019 and filming was completed in February 2022.
-Primarily filmed in real mansions in Jaipur and Lucknow, other shooting locations included Mumbai and Manali.
-The film's score was composed by Sandeep Shirodkar while the songs were composed by Pritam and Tanishk Bagchi, with lyrics written by Amitabh Bhattacharya, Sameer, Yo Yo Honey Singh, Mandy Gill and Saaveri Verma.
-It features a remix single of the 2007 film's title track by Neeraj Shridhar.
+Principal photography began in October 2019.
+The production faced prolonged delays due to the COVID-19 pandemic, before resuming in 2021 and ending in February 2022.
+It was filmed in Lucknow, Jaipur, Mumbai, and Manali.
+The film's score was composed by Sandeep Shirodkar, while the songs were composed by Pritam with lyrics written by Amitabh Bhattacharya, Yo Yo Honey Singh, Mandy Gill, and Saaveri Verma, while two songs originally written by lyricist Sameer for the 2007 original were credited to him, including a remix of the title track, recreated by Tanishk Bagchi, who is credited as co-composer.